gajdipajti/openwrt-build-configs/README.md

 > ***Note:** Switching between builds: [link](https://openwrt.org/docs/guide-user/installation/ar71xx.to.ath79)

 ## 3. External resources

+These are the repositories that I am using for the build.
+If there is an errata which is not fixed in the openwrt repository (**eol**), then the fix is cherry-picked into my branch.
+No other change.
+In case of packages, I cherry-picked the **muninlite** changes.

 * [openwrt/openwrt](https://github.com/openwrt/openwrt)
 * [gajdipajti/cherry-pick-fs-2275](https://github.com/gajdipajti/openwrt/tree/cherry-pick-fs-2275) - cherry picked dropbear:ecc rebuild fix for the openwrt-19.07 branch.